Swarm Settings Asset¶

 Obstacle Layer Mask lives on the SwarmSettings asset, not on SwarmManager

 You set Obstacle Layer Mask on the SwarmSettings asset in the Obstacle Blocking section.
-The SwarmManager inspector shows a read-only Effective Obstacle Layer Mask derived field — when Surface Flow Navigation is on, the manager automatically strips its surface-flow Walkable and Unwalkable layers from the mask at runtime so static walkable geometry is handled by the flow field instead.
+The SwarmManager inspector shows a read-only Effective Obstacle Layer Mask derived field — when Surface Flow Navigation is on, the manager strips both its Walkable and Unwalkable layers from the mask at runtime.
+Wall containment is handled entirely by the flow field's cell-boundary pass (the same pass the Enforce Cell Boundaries option mirrors on the sample follower component), which keeps agents inside walkable cells every frame.
+That leaves obstacle blocking free for dynamic obstacles — barricades, breakables, doors — on a separate layer.
 That derived value is not stored.

 Visibility LOD¶

 Off-screen agents still run full movement integration every step.
-These settings reduce facing-update cost without changing simulation results.
+These settings reduce facing-update and animation-refresh cost without changing simulation results.

 - Offscreen Facing Update Interval — agents whose primary renderer has been off screen longer than the grace time only refresh their facing direction this often (in fixed steps).
 Movement and position integration still run every step.
 Set to